Office: EA 3181

 Archives and Historical Methodologies

 Between 1904 and 1936 Arthur G. Doughty worked tirelessly to secure for the Public Archives of Canada a wealth of historical sources that future generations of historians could, and have since used, to write the history of colonial Canada.
-This project examines various “milepost” moments in the history of 19th century Canada though an analysis of the archival collections that Doughty and his staff collected and catalogued.
+This project examines various “milepost” moments in the history of 19th century Canada through an analysis of the archival collections that Doughty and his staff collected and catalogued.
 Doughty not only paid particular attention to moments when French, English, and Indigenous peoples encountered each other, but also archived documents that contained both personal and political information, or, what he called: inner histories.
 Ultimately, this project illustrates the central role that archivists like Doughty played, not simply as gatekeepers of knowledge, but also as historical actors who selected for preservation the very documents that historians have used to perform their craft.

 “Lives, Liberties, and the Struggle for Self Government,” Contribution to Roundtable on Le concept de liberté au Canada a l’époque des révolutions atlantique, 1776-1838, Canadian Historical Review, 94: 1 (March 2013): 97–105.